 Since one or more Funds carry out Northbound trading through securities brokers in Hong Kong but not securities brokers in mainland China, investors are not protected by the China Securities Investor Protection Fund in China.
-However, investments of a i.
-Trading Costs j.
-Regulatory Risk

-Fund through Northbound trading under the Stock Connects will be covered by Hong Kong's Investor Compensation Fund.
+However, investments of a Fund through Northbound trading under the Stock Connects will be covered by Hong Kong's Investor Compensation Fund.
 Hong Kong's Investor Compensation Fund is established to pay compensation to investors of any nationality who suffer pecuniary losses as a result of default of a licensed intermediary or authorized financial institution in relation to exchange-traded products in Hong Kong.